dwillcox/cvode-amrex-driver/test/README.md

 # Building with CUDA

-To build the example with CUDA Fortran, use the PGI compiler and do `make COMP=PGI USE_CUDA=TRUE CUDA_VERSION=9.0` if, e.g., you are using CUDA 9.
+To build the example with CUDA CVODE, use the PGI compiler and do `make COMP=PGI USE_CUDA=TRUE`.